Managing your mortgage

 Work out how much you’ve got coming in and how much you need to live on each month.
 Include amounts for food, clothing and other household expenses for you and your family.
 You’ll need to plan for regular bills such as gas, electricity, water and council tax.
 Make sure you’re claiming all the council tax discounts you are entitled to.

-For more information about claiming discounts on your rates or getting rate relief in Northern Ireland, see Help with your rates.
+For more information about claiming discounts on your council tax or getting Council Tax Reduction, see Council tax.

 When you plan your budget, try to list everything that you spend money on.
 Using a budget calculator can help.
 Keeping a spending diary can help you see where your money is going.
 Don’t forget occasional items like birthdays and things that you pay for once a year, like car tax and insurance.
 Planning ahead for Christmas and other religious festivals can also help.

 You can use our online budgeting tool to help you calculate your budget.